 New Amazon River boat provided for medical work.
-Plainfield Academy in New Jersey moved into newly purchased buildings for complete school.
+Plainfield Academy in New Jersey moved into newly purchased buildings for com-plete school.

-New library and chapel building erected Walla Walla College.
+- New library and chapel building erected at Walla Walla College.
 Church Hymnal published.
 General Conference session held in spring.
-Philippine Union Mission divided into wa unions.

-two unions.

-Rest Home established in Nigeria.

-Camp pastors appointed for military

-camps.
-Publishing literature in 200 languages at cost of \$2,681.05 for one copy of each publication.
+Philippine Union Mission divided into two unions - two unions Roet Rest Home established in Nigeria.
+Camp pastors appointed for military - camps.
+Publishing literature in 200 languages at cost of \$2,681.05 for one copy of each pub- - lication.
+1942